 What is a clinically integrated network?

-With healthcare reform, the need for an organization dedicated to the interests of the physicians supporting Central Florida Health became evident.
+With healthcare reform, the need for an organization dedicated to the interests of the physicians supporting UF Health Central Florida became evident.
 Both physicians and hospitals recognize the importance of developing some form of collaborative arrangement as the healthcare system moves toward fully integrated networks of service providers.
 Physician-hospital alignment and clinical integration that is designed to maximize efficiencies and minimize waste and duplication will become paramount in the near future.
 Failure to act now will jeopardize our ability to compete with other integrated health systems.

 What is clinical integration?